10 years after an incredible act of sportsmanship.

 “To this day, for whatever reason, the thing that stands out more than anything was when Slugger (White, PGA TOUR Tournament Director and Rules Official) came over to look at my situation,” Davis said.
 “Before he walked away, Slugger looked at me and said, ‘Brian, it is a hazard, so just be careful.’ ”

 Had Davis’ club touched the reeds in the hazard with his swing, there would have been no problem – provided the reed was intact and not considered “loose.”
-As fate would have it, the reed Davis did make contact with was not attached.
+But, as fate would have it, the reed Davis did make contact with was not attached.

 10 years after an incredible act of sportsmanship!

 The result?
 Davis called a two-stroke penalty on himself.
-Instead of his first TOUR win, it was the fourth of his five career runner-up finishes in 370 starts.
+As a result, instead of his first TOUR win, the fourth of his five career runner-up finishes in 370 starts.

 Had Davis, the only one to know what happened, not reported the infraction, there’s no telling how his life may have been forever changed.